 Even if you are submitting your application online, I would suggest printing up a copy of the show requirements and a rough draft of your application.

-Don't rely on notes you may have made; you may have forgotten to note something important.
-Instead, go directly to your original copy of the requirements to ensure you've completed everything.
+Don't rely on notes you may have made along the way.
+You may have forgotten to note something important.
+Instead, go directly to your original copy of the requirements to ensure you've completed and included everything.

 Ensure that you've filled out everything perfectly.
 Do not omit anything, and follow the organizer's instructions exactly.

-Copies of completed applications (either paper copies of digital copies) will help you to fill out other applications.
-If you maintain good records, you'll be able to refer to previous craft show applications and this process will become much easier as you apply to more shows.
+Copies of completed applications will help you to complete future applications more easily.
+Initially, applying to juried art shows can be a big job, but if you maintain good records, as you apply to more shows, you'll be able to refer to previous craft show applications, and this process will become much easier as you apply to more shows.